hypothesis/onboarding/pre_onboarding_reading_list.md

 * The [Hypothesis Mission](https://web.hypothes.is/about/) explains why we do what we do.

-  A big part of our focus nowaways is one the use of Hypothesis in education.
+  A big part of our focus nowaways is on the use of Hypothesis in education.
   [Hypothesis for Education](https://web.hypothes.is/education/) describes why we're bringing digital annotation to students.